DanielRaible76/3D-modeling/Nickel Plate Road/NKP SBRE-12 portable Mars light/readme.md

-This project is nearing completion.
+* This project is marked completed.

 Portable tail light for heavyweight and streamlined passenger cars.
 Features mode selector switch, and hookups for brake airline and electrical trainline.
 Utilizes a convex red lens, which may be printed in clear red resin and then glosscoated for transparency.